Model Building with F-Theory

 In this appendix we would like to review some properties of spinors on complex manifolds.
 We will not be very rigorous; instead we will use the fastest route available.
 See \cite{LMSpin} for a more thorough treatment.

+Suppose we are given a $m$-dimensional Riemannian manifold $M$ with a spin structure, i.e. a lifting of the structure group $SO(m) \to Spin(m)$.
+On such a manifold, we may construct the spin bundle $S$ associated to the spinor representation of $Spin(m)$.
+Given a local ortho-normal frame $e_a$ and a set of $\Gamma$-matrices satisfying $\{\Gamma^\mu,\Gamma^\nu\} = 2 g^{\mu\nu}$, the Dirac operator is defined to be the first order differential operator given by \be \not \!D = \Gamma^a \nabla_a \ee where $\nabla_a$ is the lift of the Levi-Civita connection.

+When $M$ is $2n$-dimensional, the spinor representation of $Spin(2n)$ is reducible, and $S$ decomposes as $S = S^+ \oplus S^-$.
+The Dirac operator interchanges these representations, i.e. $\not \!
+D : S^\pm \to S^\mp$.
+If $M$ is a K\"ahler manifold, i.e. if the holonomy can be further reduced to $U(n) \subset SO(2n)$, then we can relate the Dirac operator to certain standard operators appearing in holomorphic geometry.

-Let us first consider one-dimensional complex spaces.
-We define a spinor to be an object which gets mapped to minus itself under a $2\pi$ rotation on every holomorphic tangent plane.
+Let us first consider one-dimensional K\"ahler spaces.
+We can then define a spinor to be an object which gets mapped to minus itself under a $2\pi$ rotation on every holomorphic tangent plane.
 This identifies it as a section of the bundle $S = T^{-1/2} \oplus T^{1/2}$ where $T$ is the holomorphic tangent bundle.
 Under a rotation by $\pi$ (i.e. a reflection $z \to -z$) spinors transform by $\pm i$.
 The sign is called its chirality.
 The bundle $T^{-1}$ is also known as $K$, the canonical bundle.
 Moreover if we have a K\"ahler metric then we can identify $T$ with the bundle of $(0,1)$ forms $\Omega^{(0,1)}$ by mapping sections as $f^z \,\del_z \to f^z g_{z \bar{z}}\, d\bar{z}$.
-Therefore we can also write \be S = K^{1/2} \oplus \Omega^{(0,1)}(K^{1/2}). \ee The Dirac operator $\not \!
-D$ is a first order operator whose square is the Laplacian with positive eigenvalues and interchanges positive and negative chirality spinors.
-This identifies it as $\delb + \delb^\dagger$.
-We can also couple the spinors to additional gauge fields.
-Thus we write the Dirac operator as \be \not \!D = \left(
+Therefore we can also write \be S = K^{1/2} \oplus \Omega^{(0,1)}(K^{1/2}). \ee Up to normalization, the Dirac operator $\not \!
+D$ therefore corresponds to $\delb_A + \delb_A^\dagger$, where $\delb_A$ is the Dolbeault operator coupled to $K^{1/2}$.
+More explicitly we can write this as \be \not \!D = \left(